marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 - Lack of confidence with the team

-Longer feedback circles can also lead to the feature or bug to be reworked and change too may times, as the cycle is long, often it is difficult to keep track of all the changes and make decisions.
+Longer feedback circles can also lead to the feature or bug to be reworked and change too may time, as the cycle is long, often it is difficult to keep track of all the changes and make decisions.

 ## Tackling the engineering culture

 Pack Kua, in his talk {% cite pat_kua_engineering_culture --file 2021-04-08-how-to-lose-your-developers %}
-enumarates a few ideas that I would like to share here as they are engineering oriented.
+enumerates a few ideas that I would like to share here as they are engineering oriented.
 Those ideas are based on his experience working across different projects and companies.

-The part I enjoyed the most is the distinction between the enterprise scenarion and the startup, on his talk those are totally different things and he uses that to contrast those two worlds.
+The part I enjoyed the most is the distinction between the enterprise scenario and the startup, on his talk those are totally different things and he uses that to contrast those two worlds.